 Live video on Facebook gives people an immediate and reliable window that gives information about what’s happening in the world right now; viewers will get fully absorbed into the scene and also will allow the viewers to explore and experience a new environment.

 The feature is to go live today at 12 PM PT with National Geographic’s first 360 Live videos as scientists emerge from 80 days of isolation in pods at Utah’s Mars Desert Research Station.
 At launch, users can only listen to the spatial audio effect via YouTube’s Android app.

 The video will also provide a behind-the-scenes look at their lives in the simulated environments and provides a Q&A facility where commenters can communicate with science experts, writers and thinkers.

 Let’s not mix up 360-degree videos with VR and the new feature doesn’t include any 3D element.
 The social media giant to offer 360-degree broadcasting to selected Pages via Facebook Live’s API.
 Next year, Facebook plans to roll out the immersive, real-time video streaming capability to all Pages and users.

-The feature will become increasingly important when virtual reality headsets become more streams, because poor or Omni-directional sound will ruin an immersive experience.
-To showcase the 360-degree live streaming, YouTube is streaming a number of performances during Coachella.
+The feature will become increasingly important when virtual reality headsets become more streams because poor or Omni-directional sound will ruin an immersive experience.
+To showcase 360-degree live streaming, YouTube is streaming a number of performances during Coachella.

-By the launch of 360-degree live streaming YouTube temporary takes over Facebook, which lets users post 360-degree clips or live streams – but not footage that combines the two.
+With the launch of 360-degree live streaming YouTube temporarily takes over Facebook, which lets users post 360-degree clips or live streams – but not footage that combines the two.